 methods can cause other bundles to be stopped.
 Started bundles can be

-state or waiting to be activated, depending
+in the ACTIVE state or waiting to be activated, depending

 on their activation policy.
 The following rules must be applied when